-- Refurbishment of Southfields Library to allow co-location of library, community services, adult skills and learning provision.
-Refurbishments include: - o Install kitchenette and warming cupboards - Replacement of existing boiler - Relocation of existing printed music area to free up more space for community / adult learning use - Interior and some exterior decorations to improve look and feel (i.e. plaster repairs, paint rails, new exterior doors) - Upgrade computer provision in community space to enable adult skills and learning computer courses to be held - Install access control (key fob) to allow out of hours access to groups - Improve exterior parking for people with disabilities - Southfields Drive Community Centre - Relocate the services provided to the improved Southfields Library - Demolish the building - Release cleared land for Housing development/disposal - Linwood Centre - Relocate the community services and adult education courses provided to the improved Southfields Library - o Relocate Asian Tower Lunch Club - o Vacated space will be refurbished for use as extension of Linwood

-Workshops, which will be managed by Property Services.

-- Saffron Resource Centre (operated by the Saffron Lane Neighbourhood Council):

-- No changes in the immediate term.

-- Eyres Monsell Community Centre

-- Install self-service library facility, providing a new library service for the area, working in conjunction with the existing Book Borrowers Club.

-- Gilmorton Community Centre

-- There is existing key fob access to the site and it is proposed to continue running this whilst monitoring usage, so that the police and other services can access the building as required.
-Should this trial not increase usage, the building will be released for alternative use as a rental unit.

-- Old Aylestone Library

-- Dispose of the building.
+- Refurbishment of Southfields Library to allow co-location of library, community services and adult skills and learning provision.
+Refurbishments include - Install kitchenette and warming cupboards - Replacement of existing boiler - Relocation of existing printed music area to free up more space for community / adult learning use

+- Interior and some exterior decorations to improve look and feel (i.e. plaster repairs, paint rails, new exterior doors) - Upgrade computer provision in community space to enable adult skills and learning computer courses to be held - o Install access control (key fob) to allow out of hours access to groups - o Improve exterior parking for people with disabilities - Southfields Drive Community Centre - Relocate the services provided to the improved Southfields Library - Demolish the building - o Release cleared land for housing development - Linwood Centre - Relocate the community services and adult education courses provided to the improved Southfields Library - Relocate Asian Tower Lunch Club - Maintain the existing pre-school facility - Vacated space will be refurbished for use as extension of Linwood Workshops, which will be managed by Property Services. - Saffron Resource Centre (operated by the Saffron Lane Neighbourhood Council) - No changes in the immediate term. - Eyres Monsell Community Centre - Install self-service library facility, providing a new library service for the area, working in conjunction with the existing Book Borrowers Club - Gilmorton Community Centre - There is existing key fob access to the site and it is proposed to continue running this whilst monitoring usage, so that the police and other services can access the building as required.
+Should this trial not increase usage, the building will be released for alternative use as a retail unit. - Old Aylestone Library - Dispose of the building.
 It will be made available through Community Asset Transfer.
-If not disposed of through this method, it will be disposed of through the open market.

-- Saffron Neighbourhood Housing Office

-- No changes proposed at this time.
+If not disposed of through this method then it will be placed on the open market. - Saffron Neighbourhood Housing Office - No changes proposed at this time

-3.3.3 Linwood Centre Alternative Proposal
+2.3.3 Linwood Centre Alternative Proposal